 Though they go hand in hand, diversity & inclusion are not the same as anti-oppression.
 Diversity & Inclusion have to do with the acknowledgment, valuing, celebration, and empowerment of difference, whereas Anti-Oppression challenges the systems and systemic biases that devalue and marginalize difference.
-Diversity & Inclusion and Anti-Oppression are two sides of the same coin, but they are not interchangeable.
+Diversity & Inclusion and Anti-Oppression are all necessary in order to work toward equity and justice.

 The Diversity & Inclusion page of the Simmons website outlines the college's principles of inclusion and efforts to engage and celebrate its community.
 The page also includes links to the Simmons Commitment to Diversity page and an "Our Culture" video featuring students speaking about diversity and inclusion on campus.

-Privilege is having unearned benefits/entitlements because of an identity you hold that society considers a "norm" and reinforces as dominant through oppression.
+Privilege is unearned benefits/entitlements because of an identity that society considers a "norm" and therefore dominant.
 Privilege and oppression are well-maintained social systems that are reinforced by binarized, normative hierarchies that categorize certain identities as superior (privileged) and their supposed opposites as inferior (oppressed) (e.g. male and female; straight and queer; cisgender and transgender, etc.).
 There are various forms of privilege, some of them tangible and others less so.
-One form of privilege, for instance, is the representation of one's identity in mainstream media and books--something intangible but nevertheless valuable in our culture.
+One form of privilege, for instance, is the representation of one's identity in mainstream media and books—something intangible but nevertheless valuable in our culture.

 Intersectionality is a sociological theory that promotes the understanding that individuals have multiple identity factors and are "shaped by the interactions and intersections of these different social [identity factors] (e.g., race, ethnicity, Indigeneity, gender, class, sexuality, geography, age, (dis)ability, migration status, religion, etc.)" [from Intersectionality 101].
 This means that inequities do not result from the social devaluing of a single identity factor in isolation, but rather from the intersections of different parts of an individual's identity, power relations, and experience.